If you have noticed a crackly audio and static noise in your AirPods/Beats headphones, you’re not alone!

 Update your iOS device(s)

-Apple frequently releases software updates for their devices, and iOS 10 was a major update that adds official support for the W1 chip that comes in the AirPods and Beats Solo3 headphones.
+Apple frequently releases software updates for their devices, and iOS 13 was a major update.

 Sure, AirPods might work on iOS 9 just fine, but if you’re experiencing problems and Apple releases a software update to fix it, the software update won’t pass on to your AirPods or Beats Solo3 if you’re on iOS 9.